Saika Kawakita: Career

-In 2024, a scene from the 2022 pornographic film OAE-214 ALL NUDE Saika Kawakita depicting Kawakita smiling into the camera became a popular Internet meme, particularly on Twitter.
+In 2024, a scene from the 2022 image video OAE-214 ALL NUDE Saika Kawakita depicting Kawakita smiling into the camera became a popular Internet meme, particularly on Twitter.

-On March 6, 2024, she announced via her Twitter account that she had changed the kanji of her stage name from Ayaka Kawaita (河北彩花) to Saika Kawakita (河北彩伽) while keeping the same reading, and transferred her agency affiliation from CRUSE to Mine's.
+On March 6, 2024, she announced via her Twitter account that she had changed the kanji of her stage name from Ayaka Kawaita (河北 彩花) to Saika Kawakita (河北 彩伽) while keeping the same reading, and transferred her agency affiliation from CRUSE to Mine's.

 In 2025, under the name Moena (萌名), she made her debut as a singer with the release of Zutto Issho ni ("Always Together").

+On 6 February 2026, she announced that she had changed her stage name back to Ayaka Kawakita (河北彩花) and transferred to T-Powers agency.